GuelphCodingCommunity/policy/src/constitution.md

 Members of the Club Executive are by appointment only, except when the current executive cannot agree on qualified candidates or when there is no qualified candidate for a role.
 If an Executive Role cannot be filled by appointment, an announcement will be made at a general meeting advertising the open positions.
 Candidates may apply by email, at the discretion of the current Club Executive.
-If there are more qualified candidates than open roles, the current Executive may vote --- with a quorum of 50% of filled Executive roles --- to decide which candidate(s) will fulfill the open role(s).
+If there are more qualified candidates than open roles, the current Executive may vote by simple majority --- with a quorum of 50% of filled Executive roles --- to decide which candidate(s) will fulfill the open role(s).

 # Meetings